IchimakiKasura/Launcher-DL-3/readme.md

 - Requirements
   - .NET 7.0 SDK

-To build the app just run the `BuildAPP.bat` if you have dotnet installed<br>
+To build the app just run the `BuildAPP.exe` if you have dotnet installed<br>
-or run MSBUILD `msbuild Build/BuildLauncherDL.csproj` if dotnet having trouble copying files. or just run `dotnet build`.
+or run MSBUILD `msbuild Build/BuildLauncherDL.csproj`

 ---